 BoardPrep Recovery Center is a Private and Trusted Recovery Haven

 BoardPrep Recovery Center is a private rehab in Tampa, Florida.
-Our program tracks are designed for adults, teens, and professionals who are ready to take back control of their lives.
+Our program tracks are for adults, teens, and professionals who are ready to take back control of their lives.
 Please contact us by calling 866.796.4720 for more information and questions about our programs, services, and admissions process.